The story of The Royal Canadian Geographical Society’s early years is one of success against the odds.

 The first issue supported Canada’s visual arts, as the magazine continues to do today.
 Dr. F. G. Banting accompanied Group of Seven painter A. Y. Jackson to the Canadian Arctic and brought back sketches and paintings that were published in the Journal.

-By May 1930, the Society had published the first issue of the Canadian Geographical Journal.
-It was then that Camsell’s words, now the familiar RCGS mandate “to make Canada better known to Canadians and to the world,” were recorded by Lawrence J. Burpee, founding editor.
+It was also in that issue that the now familiar Society mandate “to make Canada better known to Canadians and to the world,” were recorded by Lawrence J. Burpee, founding editor.
 Burpee, a prolific author and the first Canadian Secretary of the Joint Commission, which settled boundary disputes between Canada and the United States, guided the publication through its first years.

-The journal caught hold and flourished as a result of the same passion for scientific and geographical knowledge and the spirit of endurance that was embodied by the Society’s explorers.
+The journal caught hold and flourished by the same passion for scientific and geographical knowledge and the spirit of endurance that was embodied by the Society’s explorers.